valhuber/opt_locking/readme.md

 ## 3. Clients include read-checksum in `Patch`

+**Important:** Admin App is not sending unchanged attributes; we must convince it to send the CheckSum.

 To simulate the client:
 1. Set the breakpoint noted below, and
 2. Use cURL (easiest) or swagger: